How Far do European Hornets Travel from the Nest

 European wasps will nest inside wall cavities, attics, chimneys, trees and will also nest in the ground at times.
 If you want to find a European Hornet Nest, look for a brown-colored mass that protrudes from a structure, almost resembling a football.
 European hornets do well flying in the rain but will usually find protection from the elements.
 For this reason, nests are usually not exposed completely.
 They are most active in early spring and summer.
 The earlier the weather warms up, the earlier the queen can establish a nest.
 This also leads to a more severe problem later in the summer.
 How aggressive they can become will all depend on their proximity of humans to their nest and any threat to it.
 They are not typically aggressive but can be if they feel threatened.

 You want to avoid hornet stings at all costs.
 To make your home less attractive, you can change outdoor bulbs to yellow ones and pick up any fallen fruit that will attract them.
 If you find openings into your home, they need to be sealed with caulking.

 Stinging Pest Control

 Removing an active nest puts you at greater risk of getting stung multiple times.
-As removing a nest is the only way to effectively eliminate a European hornet colony because they are active day and night; calling the professionals at Pest Control Technicians, Inc. for stinging insect control is the best step you can take.
+As removing a nest is the only way to effectively eliminate a European hornet colony because they are active day and night; calling the professionals at PCT for pest control in Philadelphia is the best decision you can make.